Back to School Doesn’t Have to Mean Back to Chaos

 Establish A Schedule

-Summer’s relaxing pace may be replaced by a hectic school year schedule, but Holst suggests coming up with a before- and after-school agenda assisting both parents and children: “Parents, you are kind of going into the unknown.
-You know that your lives are going to be busier, so how do you best prepare for that?”
+Summer’s relaxing pace may be replaced by a hectic school year schedule, but Johnson proposes devising a before- and after-school agenda assisting both parents and children: “Parents, you are kind of going into the unknown.
+You know that your lives are going to be busier, so how do you best prepare for that?

-In the case of homework, determine when the most productive time will be for your child and go with that, Holst suggests, noting that this provides structure and expectations for the after school or evening hours.
-“We can’t control what the year is going to bring, but we can control what our schedule looks like,” she says.
+In the case of homework, determine when the most productive time will be for your child and go with that, Johnson advises, noting that this provides structure and expectations for the after school or evening hours: “We can’t control what the year is going to bring, but we can control what our schedule looks like.”

 Maintaining an after-school schedule is a great way to be able to keep doing those summer activities that you may have enjoyed.
-Holst encourages parents to maintain family time such as walks after dinner or whatever group activity the children have come to know as part of their regular routine.
+Johnson encourages parents to maintain family time such as walks after dinner or whatever activity the children have come to know as part of their regular routine.

 Be Creative in Asking, “How was your day?”